Git for Beginners

 What you'll learn

-- Create a new GIT repository
+- Create a local Git repository

-- No programming experience is needed
+- No programming experience is needed to watch this course.

 Who this course is for: